Constructive analysis of the Navier-Stokes equation: Regularity, uniqueness, and extensions with external forces

 and $p_{,i}$ describes the gradient of the pressure, i.e., the solutions to the Poisson equations

 for $1\leq i\leq n$.
 Note that in terms of the Navier-Stokes solution function $\mathbf{v}$ the first equation in (\ref{Cauchyreg}) is a linear parabolic equation for $v^b_i$ for each $1\leq i\leq n$.
 Hence a simple strategy for regularity is the following: start with some known regularity of $\mathbf{v}$ and consider (\ref{Navsum}).
 Then use regularity theory for linear parabolic equations in order to prove more regularity for the summand $\mathbf{v}^b$.
 Then starting with some regularity for the right side of (\ref{poissonreg}) use elliptic regularity theory for Poission equations in order to get more regularity for $p_{,i}$.
 This gives more regularity for $\mathbf{v}$.
 Iteration of the process leads to full regularity.
-In a first step we look at the Poisson equation for $p$ itself.
-Our main theorem tells us that we have
+Since the classical solution $\mathbf{v}$ is known local regularity of scalar linear parabolic equations is sufficient in this context.
+We may use a local result which we apply to all domains $[m,m+1]\times\alpha+B^3_n(\alpha)$ with $\alpha \in {\mathbb Z^n}$ and natural numbers $m\geq 0$, and where $B^3_n$ is a ball of radius $3$ around $\alpha$, i.e.,

+(we may use any radius which leads to a cover of the whole domain as $\alpha \in {\mathbb Z^n}$).
+We have \begin{thm} Consider a linear parabolic equation

+on a bounded domain $D$ and assume that derivatives of the coefficient functions and the source function $f$ satsify the following condition: